CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

    ```
    ![](images/msp-3.png)

-6. Run the below command to ensure that the database is connected to Metasploitable.
+6. Run the below command to ensure that the postgresql database is connected to Metasploitable Framework.
    ```
    db_status
    ```